n4ze3m/deno-shortner/README.md

 # Deno Shortner

 A simple URL shortner written in Deno.
 Application is using Deno KV store to store the shortned URL and redirect to the original URL.
+All the shortned URL will expire after 1 day.

 ## Usage